Thr44/generator-backbone/readme.md

 Maintainer: [Miguel Cardoso](https://github.com/Thr44)

-A Backbone generator forked from Revath S Kumar, with some extra components.
+A Backbone generator forked from Revath S Kumar, with some extra components originally developed by http://www.aerstudio.com/ and extended by thr44

 Rather use backbone-generator from Yeoman Team!!